 The role reversal of the daughter looking after the mother was beautifully done, how important was it to convey this theme in the film?

 Very important.
 Even down to the fact that we reversed the position in the bath (Mum behind Little Andrew in the past scene, Kate behind mum in the present day bath scene).
 I wanted to convey the fact that it comes to us all, looking after the people that cared for us as children.

 We were blown away by the pacing and use of different time periods as a character development instrument to create more interesting context/dimensions to the scenes and relationships.
 Did you experiment with any other editing styles before landing on this one?

 Thanks very much!
 Actually, we had one of the best editors in film working with us, Chris Wyatt (This is England, ’71, God’s Own Country).
 He edits instinctively.
-So it is very close to the original script but when we had the first cut we realised that the past scenes were looking more like flash backs and less like memory so we cut two minutes out of it.
+So it is very close to the original script but when we had the first cut we realized that the past scenes were looking more like flashbacks and less like memory so we cut two minutes out of it.
 Also, I often use time jumps in my writing as an efficient way of telling a story over years.

 Some very powerful arguments and tense scenes are in this film; as a director how do you get people into that frame of mind on set?
 Does the atmosphere change for a little while after?

 I feel like I direct very much from the heart and the feeling of what is behind the characters’ intent is very important to me so talking through Kate and Graham’s equally valid points of view and why they are so angry was key to the argument scene.
 The atmosphere doesn’t really change, certainly not for Ken (who played Graham) or Lee (Carl) but I think maybe for Kate there was an emotional overhang after the scene as this is her story and an argument she wishes she could have with her own step-dad!

 Getting an award-winning film like this debuted in a town you went to university in is a fantastic and what we can only imagine being a very fulfilling achievement, what’s next?